luchbheag/meal-planner/README.md

 ## TODO
 * Add automatic tests
 * Add example of how to use it (from Hyperskill description of stages)
-* Add docker-file and docker-compose
+* Make deploy work with docker-file and docker-compose instead of running .jar manually
-* Write how to install and run the project